 Notable Examples of Postmodern Architecture

-The Vanna Venturi House in Chestnut Hill, Philadelphia was completed in 1964 by architects Robert Venturi and Denise Scott Brown.
+The Vanna Venturi House in Chestnut Hill, Philadelphia, was completed in 1964 by architect Robert Venturi.
 Built for Venturi's mother, with its unconventional scale and broken gable roof, it was one of the first acknowledged works of postmodern architecture.
 “I like elements which are hybrid rather than pure, compromising rather than clear, distorted rather than straightforward,” the architect wrote.

-The Neue Staatsgalerie in Stuttgart, Germany opened in 1984 after five years of construction.
-It was designed by James Stirling, Michael Wilford and Associates and houses a collection of 20th-century modern art.
+The Neue Staatsgalerie in Stuttgart, Germany, opened in 1984 after five years of construction.
+It was designed by James Stirling, Michael Wilford and Associates and houses a collection of 20th- and 21st-century modern art.

 The headquarters of the Secret Intelligence Service (SIS) building or M16 Building in London, completed in 1994, was designed by Terry Farrell and Partners.
 Its quirky design was inspired by everything from 1930s British industrial power stations to Mayan and Aztec temples.
 The building is practically a character in James Bond films such as GoldenEye (1995), The World Is Not Enough (1999), Skyfall (2012), and Spectre (2015).